-JEE Main 2018 – The Joint Entrance Examination (JEE) Main is one of the most coveted examination conducted for admission to undergraduate engineering courses like B.Tech and B.Arch. offered in IITs, IIITs, NITs and GFTIs.
-JEE Main is conducted annually by the Central Board of Secondary Education (CBSE) in pen-paper based and Computer-Based mode.
-JEE Main 2018 will be conducted in the month of April and it comprises of two papers- Paper 1 (for B.Tech/B.E) and Paper 2 (B.Arch./B.Plan.).
-The information brochure for JEE Main 2018 is expected to be released in the last week of November 2017.
-JEE Main application is likely to start in the first week of December.
-Candidates who have qualified or appearing in class 12 are eligible to apply for JEE Main.
-The admit card of JEE Main 2018 will be released tentatively in the third week of March for candidates whose applications have been accepted by CBSE.
-After the completion of the examination, various coaching institutes will upload JEE Main answer key.
-The official answer key of JEE Main 2018 is expected to be published in the fourth week of April.
-JEE Main result will be declared along with the All India Rank (AIR) in the last week of April, 2018, tentatively.
-More information about JEE Main 2018 application form, eligibility criteria, important dates, exam pattern, test centre is available below on this page.
+JEE Main 2018 – The Joint Entrance Examination (JEE) Main is held for admission to undergraduate engineering courses in IITs, IIITs, NITs and GFTIs.
+Central Board of Secondary Education (CBSE) will conduct JEE Main 2018 in the first week of April in offline as well as online mode.
+JEE Main comprises two papers- Paper 1 (for B.Tech/B.E) and Paper 2 (B.Arch./B.Plan.).
+Candidates can apply for both or either of the papers as per their interest.
+Online registration for JEE Main 2018 is likely to start in the first week of December 2017.
+From the year 2017, the Aadhaar card has been made a mandatory requirement to fill JEE Main application form.
+Candidates who have passed or are appearing in class 12 are eligible to apply for JEE Main.
+The admit card of JEE Main 2018 will be released for all the successfully registered candidates tentatively in the third week of March.
+To get all important information about JEE Main 2018 such as eligibility criteria, application form, important dates, exam pattern, syllabus and more read the article given below on this page.

 JEE Main 2018 Overview